AstunTechnology/ssdidocs/docs/ssdi_adminguidance.rst

 |image-5|

-Figure 2.1.1: Administrative functions that act on individual records, access from the editing dashboard
+Figure 2.1.1: Administrative functions that act on individual records, accessed from the editing dashboard

 In order from left to right these are: